Noaaan/MythicMetals/PATCHNOTES.md

 ### Fixes
 Fixed an issue where Natural Armor Enchants would not apply correctly.
 Fixed an issue where breaking blocks with Hammers would not respect the player.
 Fixed an issue where Banglum Ores are not triggered by the Orichalcum Hammer.
+Fixed a server crash related to a missing sound effect when using a Runite Block powered Carmot Staff.

 # 0.16.3
 Gave Palladium Natural Fire Resistance, reducing damage taken from fire sources.